Little Toys: Plot

-Old Ye dies suddenly on a slaed trip, and amid the ensuing confusion Yu'er is kidnapped and sold to a wealthy family in Shanghai.
-Soon after, fighting between rival warlords engulfs the region, the village is burned, and the surviving toy-makers flee to the city.
+While peddling toys, Old Ye suddenly collapses and dies in Sister Ye's arms.
+Amid the ensuing confusion, Yu'er is kidnapped and sold to a wealthy family in Shanghai.
+Soon after, fighting between rival warlords engulfs the region, leading to the village getting razed and the surviving toymakers having to flee to the city.
 Determined to preserve their craft, Sister Ye organizes a street-corner collective that ekes out a living producing hand-made patriotic trinkets.